djalbat/occam-lexers/README.md

     ]

-In the case of the Florence lexical grammar, the regular expression for `unassigned` tokens is split up into the following ranges:
+In the Florence case, the regular expression pattern for `unassigned` tokens is split up into the following ranges:

 * `\u{21}-\u{7E}` - Basic Latin
 * `\u{A1}-\u{FF}` - Latin-1 Supplement